OmSDeshmukh/YouTube-Video-Downloader/README.md

 ![](images/example.png)

 ## Project Highlights
-- Provide the code with the link of the YouTube Video you want to donwload
+- Provide with the link of the YouTube Video you want to donwload
 - Also, provide further choices for what resolution to download
 - The respective YouTube video if exists will be downloaded in the Downloaded_Videos folder